 Lacquer primer has excellent sealing properties that protect the underlying surface from moisture and other types of damage.
 Due to its superior durability, it’s ideal for high-traffic areas, such as floors, doors, and cabinets.

-It dries faster than other types of primer so that you can apply multiple coats in a shorter amount of time.
-Ultimately, it provides a very smooth and even base for the final coat, which results in a glossy and beautiful finish.
+Lacquer primer dries faster than other types of primers, allowing you to apply multiple coats in a shorter time frame.
+This quick drying time contributes to creating a smooth and even base for the final coat, resulting in a glossy and beautiful finish.

 Is It Possible To Apply Lacquer Primer On Wooden Surfaces?